A millennium into the future two advances have altered the course of human history: the colonization of the

 - Hal now predicts a fault with the second AE-35

 - Just as Earth begins to tell Dave and Frank how to disconnect Hal, the antenna is moved and communications are lost.

-due to a failure of the second AE-35 (or related subsystem) which he has predicted.
+Hal claims this is due to a failure of the second AE-35 (or related subsystem) which he has predicted.

 - Frank does the second EVA to repair the antenna.